 Conclusion

-Burst is the simple, privacy-friendly and sustainable alternative to Google Analytics.
+Burst is the European, privacy-friendly and sustainable alternative to Google Analytics.
 The plugin works simply, stores data only locally and loads fewer external scripts.
 Furthermore, Burst shows fewer results than Google Analytics.
-Useful for the ordinary website owner, but not for the marketer.
+Very convenient for website owners.
 That makes Burst a good solution for people or organizations that value privacy and sustainability.

-This article contains an affiliate link.
+This article contains multiple affiliate links.
 Look here for more information.